Computer keyboard with a label "Grants & Loans"

 Website: https://www.fsa.usda.gov/programs-and-services/farm-loan-programs/farm-ownership-loans/index

 Description: The Farm Service Agency Loans "help farmers and ranchers become owner-operators of family farms, improve and expand current operations, increase agricultural productivity, and assist with land tenure to save farmland for future generations."
-No previous ownership of farm or ranch is required.
+No previous ownership of a farm or ranch is required.

 Amount: Up to $600,000 (300,150 for Beginning Farmer Down Payment)